gaidardzhiev/cmdflix/readme.md

 ### How It Works Together

-- The HTML front end presents an easy to use controller interface compatible with CmdFlix's command set.
+- The HTML front end presents an easy to use controller interface compatible with `cmdflix` command set.
-- Users interact by clicking buttons; JavaScript sends the mapped commands over HTTP to the CmdFlix server.
+- Users interact by clicking buttons; JavaScript sends the mapped commands over HTTP to the `cmdflix` server.
-- CmdFlix executes those commands on macOS to control Brave browser and volume as requested.
+- `cmdflix` executes those commands on `macOS` to control Brave browser and volume as requested.
-- Feedback from CmdFlix is shown live to the user, giving clear and instant confirmation or error messages.
+- Feedback from `cmdflix` is shown live to the user, giving clear and instant confirmation or error messages.

 ---